GAME RESULTGame Result

 On the other hand, Tokyo, which had many opportunities to defend, created chances with sharp counters.
 Tokyo's "solid defense and fast attack" was still effective on this day.
 Amaral chased fiercely from the front line, and after winning the ball with a tough press centered around Shimodaira in the midfield, Augusto moved up to the right side where space was created, and Yukihiro and Toda alternately made runs from there, serving as the starting point.
 They supplied accurate crosses to the center.
 They sent numerous final passes into the goal area, but Amaral was tightly marked and had few opportunities to enter the goal area, so they couldn't bring the ball to a shot.

-Equalized with Ace Yanagisawa's "skillful goal"
+Equalized by Ace Yanagisawa's "skillful goal"

 It was understood that they were not an opponent that could be defeated with just one goal, but they were quickly caught up with by the ace's shot.
 For Tokyo, it was a good flow as planned, but in the 29th minute of the first half, Antlers kept the ball in the midfield with Bismarck and passed it to Suzuki at the top.
 Suzuki dropped the ball and Nakata advanced with a dribble at high speed, passing it through to Yanagisawa in the front line.
 Yanagisawa skillfully took a course between Tokyo's defenders Yamao and Sandro at top speed, and shot the ball just a moment before goalkeeper Doi's dive, shaking Tokyo's goal net.
 Nakata's pass was also splendid, but there was no choice but to take off one's hat to Yanagisawa's "international level" play that brought it to a perfect finish.